bitovi/eggstractor/README.md

 2. In Figma, go to Plugins → Development → Import plugin from manifest…
 3. Select the manifest.json file.
 4. The plugin will now be available under Plugins → Development.

+### Local visualizer
+This is to view the generated CSS in a browser.

+1. Run `npm run start:server` to start the local server
+2. Open `http://localhost:3000` in your browser